WasabiRaptor/SBQ-NPC-Template/README.md

 ## Updating an Existing NPC

-to update an existing NPC you cna export the dialogue from the old tree into a new file just for the dialouge using a node js script included in the root here
+to update an existing NPC you can export the dialogue from the old tree into a new file just for the dialouge using a node js script included in the root here
 `node dialoguegen.js npcs/tenants/sbq/ocs/sbqTemplate.npctype`

 You should then copy the new dialogue tree scructure, and then rename the labels in the output file to match where you want that dialogue to be used